Pujara came with an intent to score runs and showed his character: Rohit | Sports-Games

 ''From his perspective, he has done well but the team's job is not done yet.
 We have a crucial couple of days coming, and hopefully, he can put his head down and keep batting like the way he does.''
 The criticism of Pujara, according to Rohit, has been an external thing as the team very well knows his value.

+''Not to forget what he did in Australia.
+He played those crucial knocks for winning the series in Australia.''
+The stylish batsman urged people not to have a short memory when it comes to achievers.

 ''Sometimes our memories are shortened and we need to think what the guy has done over the years.
-It's not about one or two innings or series,'' he stated.
+It's not about one or two innings or series.
+His overall performance needs to be considered when we talk about someone like him.''
+About his own dismissal, which was a tight leg-before call, Rohit maintained that he wasn't disappointed at not reaching three figures.

+''That's (hundred) the last thing on my mind.
+What's going on in my mind is how I can get my team in a good position.
+How I can create a good partnership.
+Three figures will happen if it has to happen.''
+Rohit accepted that India batted poorly in the first innings.

+''Yes, they bowled some good balls but it was definitely not a 78 all-out pitch.
+As a batting unit, we batted poorly and we accept it.
+As simple as that.
+We accept that and took corrective measures and that's why we are in this position.''
+As far as the game plan is concerned, Rohit made it clear that the team's first target is to score those 139 runs and erase the deficit and then think about the target.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)